-6. Tall Latte or Cappuccino with Heavy Cream (6g net carbs)
+6. Tall Latte or Cappuccino With Heavy Cream (8.5 Net Carbs)

 Heavy cream’s carb count is lower than both half and half and milk.
 It’s also much higher in calories and fat, but that’s not necessarily a problem if you’re on keto.
-Stick to a tall so you know you’re limited to about 8 ounces of cream.
+Stick to a tall latte or cappuccino so you know you’re limited to about eight ounces of cream.

-The standard milk used in espresso drinks at Starbucks is 2 percent.
-Due to milk’s natural sugar, regular and skim are both too high in carbs to be keto-friendly (11g net carbs for 8 ounces), unless you’re having just a splash or two.
+The standard milk used in espresso drinks at Starbucks is two percent.
+Due to milk’s natural sugar, regular milk is too high in carbs to be keto-friendly (11g net carbs for eight ounces), unless you’re having just a splash or two.
 Ordering a breve latte (espresso topped with steamed half and half instead of milk) or a misto drip coffee (half drip coffee and half milk, but in this case, you’d use half and half or cream) can reduce the drink’s carbs while also upping its creaminess.
-Stick to about six ounces of half and half or cream by ordering an 8-ounce short.
+Stick to about six ounces of half and half or cream by ordering an eight-ounce short.

-These crafty recipes have made the rounds in online keto circles for a reason.
-That reason being they’re pretty darn delicious.
+These crafty recipes have made the rounds in online keto circles for a reason, being that they’re pretty darn delicious.
 To order a White Drink, ask for an iced Peach Citrus White Tea with up to three pumps of sugar-free vanilla syrup and a splash or two of heavy cream.
 A low-carb Pink Drink is the same, except it starts with Passion Tango Tea instead of peach.